 This process will allow your PC to have the latest Windows 10 version.
 And the error 0x80080008 will now be permanently resolved from your PC.

 Method 9 – Boot in Safe Boot Mode

 You might find yourself having update errors when the background programs interfere with the update process.
-To fix the error code 0x80080008 you can disable the startup programs and then proceed to boot it in safe mode.
+To fix the error code 0x80080008, you can disable the startup programs and boot them in safe mode.

 - On your keyboard, press the Windows + R key.

-- Once the run dialog box appears, type “msconfig” and then click OK.
+- Once the run dialog box appears, type “msconfig” and click OK.

 - Locate the Services tab section and check the Hide all Microsoft services box.

 - Click on the Disable all button and then select the Apply button.

 - Next, go to the Startup tab and select the Open task manager link.